Information for Authors

 Formatting for submission

-As stated in the above procedure for submitting articles, authors should submit a PostScript (or PDF) file, along with an ASCII text file containing the abstract.
+As stated in the above procedure for submitting articles, authors should submit a PDF file for review.
 The submitted article may be formatted in any convenient style.
 Authors may find it convenient to use the publication format for submission, but this is not necessary.

 Formatting for publication

-Authors are responsible for formatting their papers for publication, in PostScript and PDF, according to the JAIR guidelnes.
+Authors are responsible for formatting their papers for publication, in PDF and (optionally) PostScript, according to the JAIR guidelnes.
 JAIR’s editorial staff will provide guidance in the final preparation, but the primary responsibility for proper formatting lies with the author.
 The editorial staff can recommend professionals who will provide this service for a fee.

 The JAIR Authors Guide contains instructions that the authors should follow when preparing their paper for publication, as well as a checklist.
 Please pay close attention to these instructions.
 The guide describes how to obtain detailed formatting instructions.
-The guide also describes how to access sample formats, and macros for several typesetting systems (e.g., LaTeX).
+The guide also describes how to access sample formats, and templates for several typesetting systems (e.g., LaTeX and Word).

 Authors may publish "forward pointers" to subsequent articles on the same topic by contacting the executive editor.